China - A Trip Along the Silk Road (Part 2 of 3)

 (June 4, 1991) URUMQI TO KASHGAR

-I still have a pain in the a** from the horse ride yesterday.
+I still have a pain in the a** from yesterday's horseback ride.
 We're not doing much today.
 We slept in.
 Check out is at 2:00pm, as is lunch after which we will make our way to CAAC and hopefully onward to Kashgar.

 After lunch we walked to CAAC.
 On the way, we stopped to "admire" an advertisement for an oil refinery which was depicted with a beaker and a perfume bottle.
 At this point a guy came up to offer to help if we had lost our way.
 He was a student and had been studying English for 7 years and wanted to practice.
 He walked the rest of the way and waited with us until the airport bus came.
 A very nice, helpful guy.